 - 1 liter = approximately 4.2 cups

 These conversions are vital for anyone trying to track their water intake.
-For example, if you're aiming to drink 8 cups of water a day (a commonly recommended amount), you would need to consume approximately 64 fluid ounces or about 1.9 liters.
+To give you an idea, if you're aiming to drink 8 cups of water a day (a commonly recommended amount), you would need to consume approximately 64 fluid ounces or about 1.9 liters.

 Common Water Bottle Sizes and Their Cup Equivalents